ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

 # Answers to technical questions

+## 1.
-Q 1.
-How long did you spend on the coding assignment?
+**Question** - How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding assignment then use this as an opportunity to explain what you would add.